Ansuman-DS/Ansuman-DS/README.md

 - 📫 How to reach me
 linkedin.com/in/ansuman-mishra-0a15052b3
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: A Engineer
+- ⚡ Fun fact: Flamingos aren't born Pink

 <!---
 Ansuman/Ansuman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.